 - Tuition and Teaching Materials

 - Cost of visits and travel to and from the airport

-Admission to the Cambridge Medicine Programme is open to students aged 15 to 17.
+- Admission to the Medicine Programme is for students aged 15 or above.

 - In some circumstances, we may ask for the applicant to provide a reference from the school and a copy of their latest school report.